millacarmona/morphospace/README.md

 `morphospace` functions work.
-Most importantly, each time `mspace` or `plot_mspace` is called a `rgl` device will pop up and we will be asked to rotate a reference shape to a desired orientation. **Do not close or minimize this window**, just rotate the model and then go to the console and hit the <Enter> there directly.
+Most importantly, each time `mspace` or `plot_mspace` is called a `rgl` device will pop up and we will be asked to rotate a reference shape to a desired orientation. **Do not close or minimize this window**, just rotate and zoom in/out the model and then go to the console and hit the <Enter> there directly.

 ``` r
 # Load data from 3D shells, extract shapes and classification into species